 Time and again, Mr. La Rocca has been a trusted advisor to businesses facing labor and employment issues.
 He has stood alongside corporate executives and human resource professionals to build workplace cultures that maximize employee morale and productivity, helping them gain a leg up on their competition and remain union-free even in the face of union organizing campaigns.
-When conflict is unavoidable, employers call on Mr. La Rocca to aggressively defend them from accusations of workplace misconduct.
-And, he routinely gets these claims resolved or thrown out before trial, and has prosecuted non-compete cases against former employees to judgment, including one case that resulted in a judgment in excess of $7.5 million for his client.
+When conflict is unavoidable, employers call on Mr. La Rocca to aggressively represent them in litigation.
+He routinely gets claims of workplace misconduct resolved or thrown out before trial, and has prosecuted non-compete cases against former employees to judgment, including one case that resulted in a judgment in excess of $7.5 million for his client.

 Mr. La Rocca has worked for clients of all sizes, ranging from Fortune 50 companies to mom-and-pop shops, across a number of industries, including construction, education, entertainment, financial services, healthcare, hospitality, insurance, legal, newspaper, real estate, sports, telecommunications, and transportation.

 Mr. La Rocca is a frequent speaker and writer on key developments in the labor and employment field.
-The state of Oregon recently became the first state in the nation to pass a law providing civil rights protections to unpaid interns based, in part, upon an article Mr. La Rocca wrote in 2006.
-His writings are cited in the annotations to the New Jersey whistleblowing statute, and a number of law reviews, including the Yale Law Journal.
+The state of Oregon became the first state in the nation to pass a law providing civil rights protections to unpaid interns based, in part, upon an article Mr. La Rocca wrote in 2006.
+His writings have been cited in numerous publications, including the Yale Law Journal.

 Mr. La Rocca helps employers create corporate cultures that foster business objectives, boost employee morale, and, of course, comply with the law.
 He does so by working with management to craft workplace policies that drive the bottom line, treat workers with dignity and respect, and minimize legal exposure.
 He also trains workforces on implementing these policies.